Accessible Facilities and Services

 All of Cape Breton Highlands National Park's viewpoints on the Cabot Trail are wide and paved, and are wheelchair accessible.
 At the Lakie's Head viewpoint, a ramp has been installed to the viewing platform and exhibit panels.
 At the three viewpoints on MacKenzie Mountain, there are wheelchair accessible viewing decks.

-Trails such as Freshwater Lake are accessible to all.© Parks Canada / D. Wilson
+Freshwater Lake Trail is accessible to all. © Parks Canada / D. Wilson

 Freshwater Lake Trail (at Ingonish Beach Day Use Area)